cabforum/smime/SBR.md

 The Enterprise RA MUST maintain records to satisfy the requirements of [Section 1.3.2](#132-registration-authorities) and [Section 8.8](#88-review-of-enterprise-ra-or-technically-constrained-subordinate-ca).

+5. **From a verified legal opinion**

+Evidence for Individual identity attributes MAY be gathered using a Verified Legal Opinion.

-1. **From authorized reference sources as supplementary evidence**
+6. **From authorized reference sources as supplementary evidence**

+Evidence for Individual identity attributes SHALL use at least one of the following sources for authoritative evidence:  a physical or digital identiy document, digital signature supported by certificate, Enterprise RA records, or a Verified Legal Opinion.

-Evidence for Individual identity attributes can be additionally verified using authorized reference sources such as additional government documents, QGIS, GTIS, Regulated Professions Information Source, or national population registers.
+The CA or RA MAY additionally gather and verify supplemantary evidence using authorized reference sources such as additional official documents, QGIS, GTIS, Regulated Professions Information Source, or national population registers.

-When external registers are used, only official national or nationally approved registers can be accepted.
-The CA MUST document and publish the accepted authorized reference sources.

 Examples of this method include:

 * If the Subject presents an ID featuring an Applicant name that has subsquently been changed, the evidence MAY be complemented by inspection of an official document such as a marriage certificate or court order documenting the change.
 * If a professional title of a regulated profession in the`Subject:country` is to be used it SHALL be verified against a Regulated Professions Information Source as described in [Section 3.2.8.8](#3288-regulated-professions-information-source).

-6. **From a verified legal opinion**

-Evidence for individual identity attributes MAY be verified using a Verified Legal Opinion.
+When external registers are used, only official national or nationally approved registers can be accepted.
+The CA SHALL document and publish the accepted authorized registers and reference sources, including a list of the documents or attestations accepted as supplementary evidence of identity.

 #### 3.2.4.2 Validation of individual identity